anubhav38/toDoList/readme.md

 ## License

-This project is for personal or
+This project is for personal or educational use.